dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

     >>> time_util.ti_calculate(input_dict)
     {'lead': 10800, 'offset': 0, 'init': datetime.datetime(1987, 2, 1, 6, 0), 'valid': datetime.datetime(1987, 2, 1, 9, 0), 'loop_by': 'init', 'da_init': datetime.datetime(1987, 2, 1, 9, 0), 'init_fmt': '19870201060000', 'da_init_fmt': '19870201090000', 'valid_fmt': '19870201090000', 'lead_string': '3 hours', 'lead_hours': 3, 'lead_minutes': 180, 'lead_seconds': 10800, 'offset_hours': 0, 'date': datetime.datetime(1987, 2, 1, 9, 0), 'cycle': datetime.datetime(1987, 2, 1, 9, 0)}

 Items that will be parsed from the input dictionary are: now, init, valid, lead, lead_seconds, lead_minutes, lead_hours, offset, offset_hours, da_init

 pcp_combine uses a variety of time_util functions like ti_calculate and ti_get_lead_string

 Adding Support for MET Configuration Variables
 ==============================================

 The METplus wrappers utilize environment variables to override values in the MET configuration files.
-There are functions in CommandBuilder that can be used to easily add support for override MET configuration variables that did were not previously supported in METplus configuration files.
+There are functions in CommandBuilder that can be used to easily add support for overriding MET configuration variables that were not previously supported in METplus configuration files.

 There is a utility that can be used to easily see what changes are needed to